MARS: a Multimodal Alignment and Ranking System for Few-Shot Segmentation: Method

 In the \ac{FSS} problem the model can leverage solely the information available in the support set to guide the segmentation of a novel class.
 To adhere to this principle and ensure continuity with the \ac{FSS} literature, we infer all necessary textual information directly from the support image rather than using externally provided class names.

-We employ a pre-trained ViP-LLaVA to extract the name of the entity of interest from the support image, \ie the class name.
-For this purpose, the image is visually prompted with a red mask contour around the target object and is presented at a 50\% zoom level, ensuring a balance between emphasizing object details and preserving contextual information.
+We employ pretrained ViP-LLaVA to extract the class name from the support image by overlaying a red contour on the target object and applying a 50\% zoom (as detailed in Section ~\ref{vipllava_supp_visual_prompts} of Supplemental Material), balancing emphasis on object detail with contextual information.
 In $N$-shot settings, where the support set consists of $N$ image-mask pairs, ViP-LLaVA is queried for each image individually, and a majority voting scheme is applied to select the most frequent class name for subsequent processing.
 This solution enables us to quickly extend all the modules based on textual information to the N-shot scenario.

 In addition to the class name, we derive a broader textual description of the entity by leveraging WordNet.
 The extracted class name is used to query WordNet, which returns a set of candidate synsets.
 If a single synset is returned, its definition is directly adopted as the object's description.
 In cases where multiple synsets are retrieved, indicating potential ambiguity, we prompt ViP-LLaVA (using the same configuration as for class name extraction) to generate a description of the entity.

 The VLM-generated description is then compared with the candidate definitions from WordNet, and the definition with the maximum words overlap is selected as the final class description.
 If no overlap is found between the VLM-generated description and any of the WordNet definitions, an empty description is used.
 Note that the description produced by ViP-LLaVA is used solely for matching purposes, as it may incorporate visual context specific to the support image.

 The extracted textual information is used in two ways in the remainder of the pipeline.
-The Visual-Text Alignment Extraction module employs the class name to determine local conceptual information that enables the computation of the \textit{Local Conceptual Score} (LC).
+The Visual-Text Alignment module employs the class name to determine local conceptual information that enables the computation of the \textit{Local Conceptual Score} (LC).
 The AlphaClip Module uses the derived description together with the class name to produce the \textit{Global Conceptual Score} (GC).